MoGERNN: An Inductive Traffic Predictor for Unobserved Locations: Numerical Experiments

 \subsection{Ablation Study (Q4)}

 To evaluate the effectiveness of the Encoder-Decoder and MoGE in our model, we conduct the following ablation studies, with results consolidated in \cref{tab:ablation}.
 For simplicity, we present only the average results across all prediction horizons on the METR-LA dataset, without consideration of NAS and FS.
+The sensor type configuration remains consistent with that in \cref{sec:q1}.

 1) Removal of the Encoder-Decoder Module: The first experiment involves removing the encoder-decoder module.
 Results indicate that this module positively influences predictions for both AAS and VS.